snorlon/cs480Brown/Assignment02/README.md

     Example is shown in screenshot.png

-    Entering custom vertex and fragment shaders is optional, and will use the pre-existing ones if they are not provided
+    Entering custom vertex and fragment shaders is MANDATORY

     If you enter a bad filename, it will ignore it and move on.
     If the file name is good, it will say in the terminal that the corresponding shader has been loaded.